rhkaz/Udacity_DataAnalystNanodegree/P6_Create_a_Tableau_Story/Create a Tableau Story.md

 ### Summary

-Lending Club is the world’s largest peer-to-peer lending company, offering a platform for borrowers and lenders to work directly with one another, eliminating the need for a financial intermediary like a bank visit [Prosper.com](https://www.prosper.com/).
+> Lending Club is the world’s largest peer-to-peer lending company, offering a platform for borrowers and lenders to work directly with one another, eliminating the need for a financial intermediary like a bank visit [Prosper.com](https://www.prosper.com/).

 + I filled in missing data instead of just dropping the missing data rows.
 I used “mice” R package for the imputation of missing values.
 The mice package in R, helps you imputing missing values with plausible data values.
 These plausible values are drawn from a distribution specifically designed for each missing data point.

 + I extracted data the feature engineered some fields.
 I also eliminated a few indicative data fields that are  repetitive or too granular to be analysed, and make some formatting changes to get the data ready for analysis.

 + Finally, I mapped the loan statuses to the binary “Performing” and “NonPerforming” classifiers.

 + Then I carried out exploratory data analysis using various plots to check how these variable are contribute to performance of the loan.

-  + To further understand this dataset, I also visualised the interaction between two variables.
++ To further understand this dataset, I also visualised the interaction between number of variables indorder to understand the relationships asscoiated with loan performance.

++ Tableau visualisation of Prosper Loan Data identifies the most hidden patterens and trends in the dataset.
+Thus, providing predictive power for determining expected loan performance.

++ I wanted to have my inttuion going what are are the main indicators of a quality of borrowers e.g Proser Rating (both numeric & alphabet)

++ I exploed variables Lender Yield and Borrower Rate and see which other related variables have the most effect on it.
+This was very important step to observe any interesting relationships between the other features i.e. relationship between (Prosper Rating and Lender Yield) and (Prosper Rating and Borrower Rate).

-  + Number of the variables provided strong indications of expected performance.
-Among them most telling are loan purpose, BorrowerState,  Debt-To-Income Ratio, Burrower Rate etc
++ Among them most telling are loan purpose, BorrowerState,  Debt-To-Income Ratio, Burrower Rate etc

++ The chart confirmed that although there is higher lending yield for lower rating.
+Thus, the investors should also takes a look at the risk of the loan being defaulted.
+We have seen very clear in charts as the rating get worsen, the higher chance the loan getting defaulted.

+> Through Tableau story telling; We’ve gotten a good understanding of the available borrower data, and we’ve seen which variables give the best indiciations of future loan performance.

 --------